arenodi/arenodi/README.md

 ## About me

-I'm arenodi, an industrial worker giving his best to get into the Tech Industry.
+I'm arenodi, a Data Engineer trying his best to learn the most.

 ### Skills: